Wologman/Python_Notes/0_Learning List.md

 TODO

-- Understand the best way to setup VScode, so that the linting, code completion, library imports work, in general, and for QGIS
+- Understand the best way to setup VScode, and .env file use so that the linting, code completion, library imports work, in general, and for QGIS.

 - Understand more about python envonments